-IF SPM is already installed, the Welcome to SPM screen that appears when you start SPM identifies the version on both the last line of the console simulation window and in the upper left-hand corner of the screen.
-If you are working with Version 5.15, V5 appears in the upper left-hand corner of the screen and Version 5.15 appears on the last line of the console simulation window in the welcome message when SPM is started.
+If SPM is already installed, the Welcome to SPM screen that appears when you start SPM identifies the version on both the last line of the console simulation window and in the upper left corner of the screen.
+If you are working with Version 6.15, V6 appears in the upper left-hand corner of the screen and Version 6.15 appears on the last line of the console simulation window.